Don Sharp: Puppet on a Chain and 70s movies

 Sharp's next project was Callan (1974), a big screen adaptation of the TV series starring Edward Woodward (1967–72).
 During the making of that film Sharp received an offer to direct a thriller, Hennessy (1975), with Rod Steiger in the title role, as an IRA man out to assassinate Queen Elizabeth II.
 This led to Sharp receiving an offer from producer Harry Saltzman to work on The Micronauts, a "shrunken man" epic to have starred Gregory Peck and Lee Remick.
 Sharp worked on the film for months before deciding to leave the project, which was ultimately never made.

 Michael Carreras offered Sharp the job of directing To the Devil a Daughter for Hammer and he was interested but Sharp ultimately pulled out due to dissatisfaction with the script.
 Sharp worked on some films that were not made: a proposed film adaptation of Alistair MacLean's The Way to Dusty Death; a horror film, Croc; an adaptation of Jeffrey Archer's Not a Penny More, Not a Penny Less; an adaptation of Alistair MacLean's Bear Island (originally postponed); a biopic of Kim Philby.

 Sharp received an offer to direct the fourth version of The Four Feathers (1978), made for American TV but released theatrically in some markets.
 He then directed another remake, The Thirty Nine Steps (1978), with Robert Powell (who had been in Four Feathers).
-Producer Greg Smith said he hired Sharp "because he's one of Britain's best action adventure directors and he was familiar with the period."
+Greg Smith, who produced The Thirty Nine Steps, said he hired Sharp "because he's one of Britain's best action adventure directors and he was familiar with the period."
 The film was very popular.

 Eventually the Bear Island (1979), project was re-activated and was made starring Richard Widmark, Donald Sutherland and Vanessa Redgrave.
 It was one of the most expensive Canadian films ever made and a box office flop.
-Following this Sharp was going to make a version of two other MacLean novels, Goodbye California, with Charlton Heston, and Air Force One is Down, but the finance fell through for both.
-Neither made were adaptations of Quicksand by Wilfred Greatorex, Scoop by Evelyn Waugh.
+Following this Sharp was going to make a version of two other MacLean novels - Goodbye California, with Charlton Heston, and Air Force One is Down - but the finance fell through for both.
+Neither made were adaptations of Quicksand by Wilfred Greatorex and Scoop by Evelyn Waugh.